 To help gather family history information, the Department of Health and Human Services released a new, free software program that organizes important health information into a printout that can be taken to a health care professional to help determine whether a patient is at higher risk for disease.
 The printout can also be placed in a patient's medical record.
 See for more info.

-The Genetic Alliance form and the Mayo Clinic form are also very useful.
-Also, these resources might be very useful.
+The Genetic Alliance publications and the Mayo Clinic form are also very useful.

 COPYRIGHT ©2011-2014 Sudden Arrhythmia Death Syndromes Foundation